algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/Functional specification/FunctionalSpecificaction.md

 ## 7 - Risks
 ### 7.1 - Technical Risks
-Assembly language is low-level and complex, which increases the risk of errors and bugs.
+[Assembly](#10---glossary) language is low-level and complex, which increases the risk of errors and bugs.
 This complexity can lead to longer development times and difficulties in debugging and maintenance.

 ### 7.2 - Resource Risks
-Assembly programming often requires careful management of resources like memory and processing power, especially if the game is intended for older or limited-capability hardware.
+[Assembly](#10---glossary) programming often requires careful management of resources like memory and processing power, especially if the game is intended for older or limited-capability hardware.

 ### 7.3 - Testing Challenges
-Testing an Assembly language program can be more difficult than testing higher-level languages, due to the lack of advanced debugging tools and the intricacies of low-level code.
+Testing an [Assembly](#10---glossary) language program can be more difficult than testing higher-level languages, due to the lack of advanced debugging tools and the intricacies of low-level code.
 ## 8 - Dependencies

-* NASM Assembler: The project depends on the NASM assembler for x86 architecture to run and debug the code.
+* [NASM](#10---glossary) Assembler: The project depends on the [NASM](#10---glossary) assembler for [x86](#10---glossary) architecture to run and debug the code.
-* DOSBox emulator: The game's testing relies on the emulator, comptability is crucial.
+* [DOSbox](#10---glossary) [emulator](#10---glossary): The game's testing relies on the [emulator](#10---glossary), comptability is crucial.

-* Assembly: The project relies on Assembly language capabilities and complexity, it must be taken into account when developing.
+* [Assembly](#10---glossary): The project relies on [Assembly](#10---glossary) language capabilities and complexity, it must be taken into account when developing.

 * Pac-Man® : The project relies on the original Pac-Man®  game.